aplus-framework/mvc/guide/index.rst

 The model has a cache system that works with individual results.
-For example, once the ``$cacheActive`` property is set to ``true``, when obtaining a row via the ``find`` method, the result will be stored in the cache and will be available directly from it for the duration of the Time To Live, defined in the ``$cacheTtl`` property.
+For example, once the ``$cacheActive`` property is set to ``true``, when obtaining a row via the ``read`` method, the result will be stored in the cache and will be available directly from it for the duration of the Time To Live, defined in the ``$cacheTtl`` property.